District Court (First District : Cache County) Probate case files

 The probate process includes three parts.
 First, a petitioner must file with the court the documents necessary to have the court appoint a representative.
 Documents relating to this process include wills, petitions, letters of administration, bonds, etc., and a court order appointing an administrator, executor, or guardian.
 Second, the appointed representative does all that is necessary to manage the property through the period of transition.
 Documents filed here might include a court order appointing appraisers, notices to creditors, estate inventories, various kinds of financial statements, receipts, bills, and the court-appointed representative's final report.
 Finally, when all requirements have been met, such as all bills paid or a minor has become of age, the court mandates a final settlement and releases the representative from any further responsibility.

-Numerical by consecutive case number
+Numerical by case number.

 The Cache County probate case files are arranged numerically by consecutive case number.
 Evidently numbers began to to assigned approximately 1914.
 Cases filed in the district court since statehood as well as some originally filed with the Cache County Probate Court (1881-1896) presumably were assigned numbers according to the date of filing.
 These cases have logical case numbers at the beginning of the numbering scheme, however, over 60 territorial cases from 1864-1893 were initially overlooked.
 These were assigned numbers 1226-1289.
 Case numbers 1288-1473 were not assigned.